 As an etiquette consultant, Arely had the pleasure to work as the Etiquette and Image consultant for The Civic Committee of EL Salvador in Long Island and for La Tribuna Hispana Magazine's beauty pageants: "Miss Salvador USA" and "Queen of Queens".

 Also she has been featured in local and international newspaper articles such as El Diario de Hoy (El Salvador), Izalco News (Miami), La Tribuna Hispana (Long Island), and Noticias Del Mundo Newspaper (New York), Newsday (New York) and Long Island Parent magazine, The Malverne/West Hempstead Herald "Who's who in the Neighborhood" and she has been interview for online articles such as Goarticles.co "May I break the Glass Ceiling, please?".

 She has been interviewed on USA Latino TV programs such as "Aquí y Ahora" (Univisión), "Rincón Latino" (Telemundo) and in El Salvador on "Entrevista al Día" (Channel 12).
 She has presented Etiquette segments in the following TV programs: "Centroamerica Nuestra" channel, 44, 54 and 38, and "La Vida Latina" (Telecare, Long Island), "Las Comadres con Gloria B" (Telemund0), and "Viva la Vida" (TELEPAZ, Canal Sur, Miami, FL), and Fios TV.

-In her downtime, Arely loves reading and home decorating, but especially loves to spend time with her family.
-She enjoys being involved in her daughter's school activities and extracurricular activities as well.
+In her downtime, Arely loves reading and home decorating, but especially loves to spend time with her family and helping in her church and in the community.
 Arely firmly believes that one of the best gifts a parent can give to his/her child is to teach them good manners because good manners last a life time and can be passed from generation to generation.